gardenjs/docs/src/routes/(documentation)/docs/get-started/output/output-of-components.md

 # Output of components/layouts

-Gardenjs respects the directory structure of your project: Several components can be bundled in one folder, in separate folders and in subfolders.
-First you have to define one or more root directories of your components in garden.config.js, e.g.:
+Gardenjs respects the directory structure of your project.
+Several components can be bundled in one folder, in separate folders and in subfolders.
+This is how your components are output in Gardenjs:

+## Step 1: Define the page tree structure for the component menu

+First you have to define one or more root directories of your components in **garden.config.js**.
+Each entry creates a page tree in the components menu.
+Components in subfolders are displayed at a lower level in the page tree.

 ```js
  "structure": {